 Importantly, Guider does not automatically assign the mentees a mentor, but gives them top suggestions and allows them to choose.
 They can browse their profiles, skills and experience, and reach out to the one they would most like to mentor them.

 In order for mentoring to be effective, the mentees need to be passionate about their personal development, and so rather than pairing them with a mentor, it is better to give them a choice.
-This way, they will be more invested in the relationship and the programme will see more success.
+This way, they will be more invested in the relationship and the program will see more success.

-Ultimately, mentoring is about human connection, and so rather than diving straight into mentoring it's necessary for the mentor and mentee to meet and get to know each other to see if they get along well enough to proceed in a mentoring relationship.
+An intro session – or chemistry call – is the important first call or meeting that deciphers whether or not the mentoring relationship is relevant and beneficial.
+Ultimately, mentoring is about human connection, and so rather than diving straight into mentoring, it's necessary for the mentor and mentee to meet and get to know each other to see if they get along well enough to proceed in a mentoring relationship.

 💡 For mentors: check out our guide to running a successful intro session with your mentee.